-I have had symptoms that can be considered fatty liver symptoms for a long time even before being diagnosed with the condition.
-Back then, I had no idea what these symptoms meant and they didn’t even seem scary enough to force me visit a doctor.
+I have had symptoms associated with fatty liver for a long time, even before being diagnosed with the condition.
+Back then, I had no idea what these symptoms meant – and most of the time they were just small annoyances.

 However, as with any disease, the condition is easiest to reverse when you catch it early on, so if you have any of these symptoms (or any other symptoms), you should visit a doctor ASAP.

-I have to repeat that it’s worth noting that many doctors say that a fatty liver won’t always come with symptoms.
+I have to repeat that it’s worth noting that fatty liver disease (aka MASLD, formerly NAFLD) won’t always come with symptoms.
 So, even if you don’t feel anything, you could still have it (which is the scary part).

 Symptoms of a fatty liver